skip to main content

 Accessibility

-• Browser extensions: Chrome, Safari, Firefox, Opera, Edge, Vivaldi, Brave, Tor Browser
+• Browser extensions: Chrome, Safari, Firefox, Opera, Edge, Vivaldi, Brave, Tor Browser, DuckDuckGo for Mac

 • Command-line options

-If you’re looking for a great, free password manager, Bitwarden is the password manager to get.
+If you’re looking for a great, free password manager, Bitwarden is the one to get.
 It’s open-source software, meaning you’ll see many more features in the free version than others on our list while keeping the Premium and Family plans highly affordable.

-Unlike other password managers on our list, this solution syncs across all devices without needing a Premium subscription.
-Moreover, it has a self-host component, meaning you can ditch Bitwarden’s cloud service and create your own local server to store and synchronize your encrypted blob across devices.
+Unlike other password managers on our list, this solution syncs across all devices without needing a paid subscription.
+Moreover, it has a self-host component, meaning you can ditch Bitwarden’s cloud service and create your own local server to store and synchronize your encrypted data blob across devices.

 The Premium plan adds 1GB of cloud storage and file sharing, emergency access, vault health reports, the Bitwarden Authenticator, encrypted file attachments, and support for additional two-step solutions like YubiKey.
 The paid Family plan increases the user limit to six.